 Exhaust gases are dissipated through 18 short flame-dampening stacks which terminate in flared elliptically shaped ports.

 Each engine has a complete individual water injection system with a capacity that enables the plane to operate for about 20 min on the fuel, water and 30% alcohol mixture.
 Each water injection unit consists of a fuel derichment valve, water regulator unit, supercharger reset, solenoid valve, water pumps, tanks and lines.

-Propellers are Curtiss-Wright electric, full-feathering, four-bladed, 12' 2" in diameter.
+Propellers are Curtiss-Wright electric, full-feathering, four-bladed, 12 ft 2 in in diameter.
 Blade angle is adjustable and controlled by an electric power unit attached to the hub.
-Ground clearance is 11".
+Ground clearance is 11 in.
 The propeller operates in conjunction with a governor unit, a booster-dynamotor and a relay switch.

-The original article includes 10 photos, a phantom rendering, and 2 data tables.
+The original article includes 11 photos, a black-and-white phantom rendering, and 2 data tables.